Casa de Campo for Families: The Complete Guide

 Under 5s

-Minitas Beach is perfect for this age group — the bay is sheltered, the water is calm and shallow near the shore, and the Beach Club’s pools are safe and monitored.
-The pony rides at the equestrian center (30 minutes, supervised) are a reliable hit.
+Minitas Beach is perfect for this age group.
+The bay is sheltered, the water is calm and shallow near the shore, and the Beach Club’s pools are safe and monitored.
+Pony rides at the equestrian center (30 minutes, supervised) are a reliable hit.
 The beach and pool days are the core of a day for this age group, with the kids’ programme filling the gaps.

 Realistic expectations: Under-5s will not use the golf courses, the shooting center, or the marina excursions.
-Plan villa time as recovery space — the private pool and garden are where this age group will spend significant happy hours, which is one of the strongest arguments for choosing a villa over a hotel room.
+Plan villa time as recovery space.
+The private pool and garden are where this age group will spend significant happy hours — which, in turn, is one of the strongest arguments for choosing a villa over a hotel room.

 Ages 5–10

 This is the age group that gets the most out of Casa de Campo®.
-Old enough to genuinely enjoy the equestrian center (trail rides begin to be suitable around age 6–7 with supervision), to learn paddleboarding and kayaking at the beach, to take their first tennis lesson, to understand and be amazed by Altos de Chavón, and to participate meaningfully in the beach club’s water sports.
+Old enough to genuinely enjoy the equestrian center (trail rides suit ages 6–7 and up, with supervision), to learn paddleboarding and kayaking at the beach, and to take a first tennis lesson.
+Also old enough to be amazed by Altos de Chavón, and to participate meaningfully in the beach club’s water sports.

 The Kidz ‘N’ Casa programme is specifically built for the 4–7 range, and Casa Tweens picks up the 8–12 group.
 Between these programmes, daytime is fully covered.

-Family favourites for this age group: A trip to Catalina Island for snorkelling (a half-day excursion bookable through the marina that consistently earns superlatives from families), the Regional Museum of Archaeology at Altos de Chavón (genuinely engaging pre-Columbian collection, not just for adults), and the shooting center’s beginner introductory sessions, which work well from around age 10 with proper instruction.
+Family favourites for this age group: A trip to Catalina Island for snorkelling (a half-day excursion bookable through the marina that consistently earns superlatives from families).
+Add the Regional Museum of Archaeology at Altos de Chavón — a genuinely engaging pre-Columbian collection, not just for adults.
+Finally, the shooting center’s beginner sessions work well from around age 10 with proper instruction.

 Ages 11–14

 The sweet spot for adventurous activity.
-Old enough for proper horseback trail rides (two-hour rides through the Dominican countryside at Rancho Peligro, outside the resort, are available for guests with sufficient riding ability), serious tennis lessons, kayaking the Chavón River, and genuine participation in most adult activities.
-The sporting clays facility’s beginner sessions are excellent at this age — the shooting center provides full instruction and safety briefing, and the experience of shooting on a world-class facility is genuinely memorable.
+Old enough for proper horseback trail rides — two-hour rides through the Dominican countryside at Rancho Peligro are available for guests with sufficient riding ability.
+Old enough, too, for serious tennis lessons, kayaking the Chavón River, and genuine participation in most adult activities.
+The sporting clays facility’s beginner sessions are excellent at this age.
+The shooting center provides full instruction and a safety briefing, and the experience of shooting on a world-class facility is genuinely memorable.

 Altos de Chavón’s evening atmosphere — cobblestone streets, outdoor restaurants, occasional live events at the amphitheater — is also at its most appealing for this age group.
 A family dinner at La Piazzetta or Chilango Taqueria in the village, followed by a wander around the shops, is a reliable family evening.